 The next thing is to remember, you’re a teacher!
 You are already a lifelong learner.
 You can learn as you go.
 There is nothing that says knowledge and skills when you start your business are all you’re allowed to have.
 Imagine if we started teaching like that, and the skills that we had as a first year teacher were all we had, never allowed to improve or learn more.
 What would our classrooms look like?
 It would be a nightmare!
 Why would we think the same is true for our business?
 You can learn as you go.
 As you figure out what clients and customers want from you, and focus your learning on that topic.

-As you learn about your business, you can grow into your role as the expert.
+Grow into your role as the expert.

 Whether the expert is teaching other people or doing for other people.
 The last thing I’m going to say is that you don’t have to call yourself an expert.
 You can let other people do that for you.
 You will earn the reputation of expert from the people that you help.
 You are teaching them, you are the bees knees, and they are going to recommend you to other people!
 It’s not you announcing you’re an expert.

 I’m technically a “master teacher”.
 I’ve got the degree and letters after my name to prove it.
 But that doesn’t mean I walk into a classroom and say “hello there, I’m Stacey Ogden, master teacher”.
 That would be a little ridiculous, and a little bit obnoxious.
 What I do is let my teaching speak for itself.
 I let my students and parents figure out that I’m a master teacher.
 You don’t have to go into your business calling yourself an expert.
 Do the work and let other people call you an expert.
 You can be the humble, ever-gracious genius behind the scenes.